Alade Aminu

-Abdul Wahab "Alade" Aminu (born September 14, 1987) is a Nigerian-American professional basketball player for Gigantes de Carolina of the Baloncesto Superior Nacional (BSN).
+Abdul Wahab "Alade" Aminu (born September 14, 1987) is a Nigerian-American former professional basketball player.
 He played college basketball for the Georgia Tech Yellow Jackets, before playing professionally in France, Turkey, Italy, Israel, and Lebanon.
 In 2015–16, he was the top rebounder in the Israel Basketball Premier League.

 Early life and college career

 Aminu attended Stephenson High School in Stone Mountain, Georgia.
 He played college basketball for the Georgia Institute of Technology's Yellow Jackets.

 In his freshman year at Georgia Tech, Aminu came off the bench in 24 games, averaging 2.4 points and 1.8 rebounds per game, while shooting 48.9% from the floor.

 In his sophomore year, Aminu's role increased slightly, in which he played 18 games, averaging 5.4 points and 3.2 rebounds per game, shooting 58.3% from the floor (his best shooting percentage during his college career).

 In his senior year, he averaged 11.8 points, 7.9 rebounds and 1.1 steals per game, shooting 52.2% from the floor.